 Recently, a colleague - by the way, not blogging - confronted me with the statement that blogging was in the end completely inefficient: Just to blow any news into the world without knowing who was even reading, just too little purposeful.
 It is much more efficient to address important addressees directly and personally - for example with mailing lists.

 The popular argument, blogging is too little targeted and therefore inefficient, sounds logical first - but I would like to contradict.
 Because this is too short-term and too simple.

-In the example with direct mailing and eMailDistributor to stay: one eMail directed to the right person at the right time can lead to the desired result.
-Much more likely, however, is that such - often as masseMails sent messages - land unread in trash.
+In the example with direct mailing and eMailDistributor to stay: one eMail to the right one ZeitPoint directed to the right person can lead to the desired result.
+It is much more likely, however, that such - often as masseMails sent messages - land unread in trash.

 Targeting people is certainly a good marketing method, provided that the approach is individual and ideally personal.

 In all other cases, I find blogging more efficient.
 The reason: the searchability via Google guarantees that people also find offers that would not have been reached with their mailing - exactly at the moment, when they also need and actively search on Google.

 Because the timing is crucial for success: even if, for example, a eMail in the folder "interesting for later", no one remembers it afterwards.
 If the topic becomes current, Google is much more likely to be launched.
 I know that from my own expirience.
 1 to 0 for blogging.

 Does blogging cost more time than other marketing measures?

 Also that blogging more Zeit costs, I cannot confirm that.
 Of course it costs Zeit.
 However, it is far zeitmore complex, umpteen directed to the personal contact person eMails, then receive no response, follow up, etc. By blogging the interested customers put their request directly to me.